 At Chicago Jewish Day School, we take our cue from our students – and are particularly attentive to student individuality.
 The question, “What is best for the student?” is at the core of all decisions.
 Each student is unique.
 Therefore, policies as well as learning and behavioral expectations are established in a broad manner that allows for individualized decision-making that reflects our respect for the individual students and their needs, both those needing extra support and those requiring enrichment.
 Differentiation is embedded in our curricular choices and teaching methodology across the subject areas.
 We celebrate the developmental stages of learning and provide for each student’s unique timetable for unfolding their abilities.
 In addition, the teachers in our Reach department provide additional support to students in order to address a wide variety of student needs.

 Chicago Jewish Day School offers a bus transportation option for our families to and from school.
-We currently offer four buses that make a variety of stops throughout the city and suburbs to accommodate our families.
-Currently, about 70% of our students take the bus to and from Chicago Jewish Day School.
+We currently offer five buses that make a variety of stops throughout the city and suburbs to accommodate our families.
+Currently, about 67% of our students take the bus to and from Chicago Jewish Day School.
 Carpooling is also very popular at Chicago Jewish Day School.
 Upon enrolling, you will receive a school directory to help facilitate this process.
 Additionally, our Director of Admissions, Cortney Stark Cope, is happy to help connect you with other families in your area.